- Faith and Worship

 Catholic Diocese of Little Rock

 If you had asked me what I wanted to be when I was very young — maybe before the age of eight — I would have told you I would be a surgeon.
-If you asked me why, I would have kindly informed you that surgeons make the most money (so why would you want to do anything else?)
+If you asked me why, I would have kindly informed you that surgeons make the most money.
+(So why would you want to do anything else?)
 I’ve since learned that half of making a good decision is asking yourself the right questions.
 I was asking a question that was innocent, though ultimately useless nonetheless.

 As everyone knows, our faith should mature over time.
 Mine certainly has.
-But I’ve tried to hold on to the desire to do God’s will as best as I know.
+But I’ve tried to hold on to the desire to do God’s will as best I know it.
 And the Lord’s joy, the joy that made me smile that night years ago, has remained constant, giving me the strength to continue following him despite some challenges.

-The last year of high school was the most challenging in pursuing my vocation so far.
+The last year of high school was tough.
 I was faced with the opportunity to follow the paths of all of my friends.
 Being truthful, going down a “road less traveled” can be very difficult.
 It requires holding on to what you know to be most fundamentally true, and a whole lot of trust in Jesus.
 But the support of my Church and God’s grace have made it possible for me to enter, despite my doubts, and not look back on the things I gave up for the Lord.